Suzanoo/column/README.md

 ## **RC column design use Python**
-This CMD app use [ChatGPT](https://openai.com/chatgpt/) to generate the code.
+This CMD app use [ChatGPT](https://openai.com/chatgpt/) help to generate the code.
 See the prompt from link below.
 - [Rectangular column](https://chatgpt.com/share/a419775f-74f5-4ca7-a8ea-4867382fca70)
 - [Circular column](https://chatgpt.com/share/3aa7a0c3-014c-481d-ad4c-3c2ac2ed22ec)